Matt-Eva/testing-remote-removal/README.md

-## Removing a remote repository from github
+## Removing a remote repository from local git repo

 Let's say you've created a local git repository and have connected it to a GitHub repository by running the command `git remote add origin "your-github-repository"`.